 When you use ETCnomad Puck as a primary or backup, the system output is determined by the device with the lowest output configuration.
 When it's connected as a client, ETCnomad Puck's output capacity of is ignored.

-ETCnomad Puck's functionality comes from the application in use.
-To find out what features are supported and to see user-interface descriptions, check out the Cobalt, Eos-family and Element documentation.
+To find out what features are supported and to see user-interface descriptions, check out the Eos-family documentation here.